Tom-Le/FetchMyLyrics/README.md

 1. Show a button in Now Playing view that indicates LyricsGrabber's status (disabled, fetching lyrics, enabled).
 2. Preferences (preferably in Settings.app, like Activator).
+3. Make a proper website for this because no one likes to be greeted by a bunch of files.